Hassan I of Morocco: Military reform

 Map of Morocco during the reign of Hassan I alongside French Algeria to the east.

 Hassan I appointed Mouha Zayani as qaid of the Zayanes in Khenifra in 1877.
 Mouha Zayani was to be an important figure in the 20th century colonial war against France.
 In 1887 he appointed sheikh Ma al-'Aynayn as his qaid in Western Sahara.
 Ma al-'Aynayn too played an important role in the struggle for independence of Morocco.

 Hassan decided to reinstate the old Moroccan administration in the Gourara-Touat-Tidikelt.
 The first Moroccan envoys reached the Saharan oases in 1889 and in 1890.
 In 1891 Hassan called on the oases peoples to begin paying taxes, thus formalizing the recognition of his suzerainty.
 That same year the Touat and the oases which lay along the Oued Saoura were placed under the authority of the son of the Moroccan khalifa who resided in the Tafilalt.
 Then, in 1892, a complete administrative organization was established in all of the Gourara-Touat-Tidikelt.
 The Moroccan Government even went so far as to extend to the qaids of the Touareg of the Ahenet and the Hoggar a formal recognition that they were dependent subjects of the Sultan.
 In 1892 and 1893, the Moroccans further solidified their control in the Guir-Zouzfana basin and along the oued Saoura by investing with official authority the qaids from all of the nomadic and sedentary tribes of the region (this included the Doui Menia and Oulad Djerir tribes, the most important nomads of the Guir-Zousfana basin; the oasis of Igli; and the sedentary Beni Goumi people who lived along the banks of the Oued Zouzfana).

-Death
+Death and legacy

 The death of Hassan I, as imagined by an the engraver Fortuné Méaulle, on the cover of Le Journal illustré.

 On 9 June 1894, Hassan I died from illness near Wadi al-Ubayd in the region of Tadla.
 Since the army was still in enemy territory, his chamberlain and Grand Wazir Ahmad bin Musa kept the death a secret, ordering the ministers to not reveal the news.
 The sultan's body was taken to Rabat and buried there, in a qubba next to Dar al-Makhzen which also contains the tomb of his ancestor Sidi Mohammed III.
 Hassan was succeeded by his son Abd al-Aziz, thirteen years old at the time, and ruled under the regency of his father's former Grand Wazir, Ahmad bin Musa, until his death from heart failure in 1900.